Is there a proper way to serve?

 We`ve got three techniques for you, depending on how fancy you like your tea.

-- The Master Muller technique: Pour the alcoholic tea in a pot, heat it up for five to ten minutes at around 40 degrees.
+- The Master Muller technique: Pour the alcoholic tea into a pot, heat it up for five to ten minutes at around 40 degrees.
 We’d recommend heating up one small bottle for two people (125ml each) and the big one if you have friends coming over.

 #NOVELTIP add some dried orange slices or peels and just a tad of cinnamon.
 The dried orange slices give the tea an intense taste whilst the cinnamon delivers a Christmas like taste.
-Exactly what you need to get in the Holiday Spirit!
+Exactly what you need to get into the Holiday Spirit!